sayantan01/Auth-App/README.md

 4. **Database**: mysql.
 5. **ORM** used for mysql: **sequelize**.

-For hosting the mysql database: freemysqlhosting.net is used.
+For hosting the mysql database: heroku is used.

 App is deployed on **Heroku**.
 App Link: https://auth-app-2020.herokuapp.com/